-Every M.A. student must be accepted into one of the six participating theological institutions ("colleges"), and every applicant for admission must choose a college.
-The colleges are Emmanuel College (United Church of Canada), Knox College (Presbyterian Church in Canada), Regis College (Roman Catholic, Society of Jesus), the Faculty of Theology of the University of St.

-Michael's College (Roman Catholic, Basilian Fathers), the Faculty of Divinity of the University of Trinity College (Anglican) and Wycliffe College (Anglican).
-The colleges do not establish independent program requirements for the M.A.
-They support their advanced degree communities in various ways and administer bursaries.
+Every MA (USMC) student must be accepted into one of the six participating theological institutions ("colleges"), and every applicant for admission must choose a college.
+The colleges are Emmanuel College (United Church of Canada), Knox College (Presbyterian Church in Canada), Regis College (Roman Catholic, Society of Jesus), the Faculty of Theology of the University of St. Michael's College (Roman Catholic, Basilian Fathers), the Faculty of Divinity of the University of Trinity College (Anglican) and Wycliffe College (Anglican).
+The colleges do not establish independent program requirements for the MA (USMC).
+They support their graduate degree communities in various ways and administer bursaries.

-1.3 The departments
+1.3 The program areas

-Every M.A. student must be accepted into one of the four TST departments, and every applicant for admission must choose a department.
-The four departments are the Biblical, the Historical, the Pastoral, and the Theological.
+Every MA (USMC) student is admitted into one of the four TST program areas.
+Every applicant must choose a program area.
+The four program areas are Biblical Studies, Historical Studies, Pastoral and Practical Theology, and Theological Studies.